-Your refrigerator condenser fan motor plays a vital role in keeping your refrigerator cool and functioning.
+Your refrigerator condenser fan motor is one of many refrigerator parts that plays a vital role in keeping your refrigerator cool and functioning.
 Wondering how it works, and how best to replace your refrigerator condenser fan?
 Read on, or watch our video on the same topic for a visual guide.

 How Does the Refrigerator Condenser Fan Work?

 As part of the refrigeration system the condenser fan motor draws air in from the front or rear of the refrigerator to cool the condenser coils and the compressor, then it circulates the air back out through the base grill.
 This air flow circle is vital for the appliance to work properly.

 If the condenser fan motor is malfunctioning, the compressor can overheat and shut off, which will cause the temperature in the refrigerator to rise.
 You should check to see if there are any obstructions preventing the fan blades from turning.
 If the blades do not spin freely, it’s likely that the motor bearings are worn out.

 Use can also use a mutlimeter to confirm the motor’s receiving the appropriate voltage, as indicated on the motor.
 If the motor’s receiving the proper voltage but does not run, then the component is defective.

 Condenser fan motors are usually unique to each refrigerator model.
 You should enter the full model number of your appliance in our website search bar to find the specific condenser fan motor you need.

 Refrigerator Condenser Fan Motor Replacement